 Think of this.
 Here is our Savior—beaten, the lifeblood coming out of every wound.
 He has just been nailed up, on this piece of wood—hanging there for all to see, having trouble breathing.
 And what does He say?
 What is He thinking about?

 Yet He was saying, "Father, forgive them."
 Can we do any less?
-Here were Romans, and Jews, who wanted nothing but for Him to die, and He was extending forgiveness—but we get mad when somebody doesn't say "Hello."
-(Just let that sink in.)
+Here were Romans, and Jews, who wanted nothing but for Him to die, and He was extending forgiveness—but we get mad when somebody does not say "Hello."
+Just let that sink in.

-Back in Romans 15:4, Paul referred us to what was written before (to the Old Testament) for our learning on this subject of FORGIVING and BEARING WITH THE WEAK.
+Back in Romans 15:4, Paul referred us to what was written before—to the Old Testament—for our learning on this subject of forgiving and bearing with the weak.
 There is one particular story that I want to go to before I close; and that is the story of Joseph.
-I'm not going to take a long time there; but Joseph is a type of Christ.
+I am not going to take a long time there; but Joseph is a type of Christ.